 Whether you are starting a new thread or posting on an existing one, under the box where you type your message, you will find an option that says 'Images:'.
 Next to this are three 'Choose file' buttons.
 Simply click on one of the buttons, select the file you would like to upload from your computer, and then it'll be added to the post.
 If you change your mind, you can delete the file by clicking on the 'Remove image' text.

 As with any post, you can click 'Preview message', so you can see what your post with photos will look like before you publish on site, and make any changes you want.
 When you are happy to post, click 'Post message'.

 When writing your messages, please use the same courtesy you'd show when speaking face-to-face with someone.

-Our policy is to keep intervention to a minimum (we don't have formal moderators) and let the conversation flow.
-Having said that, we will remove postings that are obscene, contain personal attacks or break the law.
+Our policy is to keep intervention to a minimum (we are a post moderated site so rely on users to report posts that are unacceptable) and let the conversation flow.
+Having said that, we will remove postings that are obscene, contain personal attacks, aren't in the spirit of the site or break the law.
 For more on this, see our Netiquette page.

-You can see the most recent posts first by clicking the 'flip' button, and see the entire thread on one page by clcking 'see all.'
+You can see the most recent posts first by clicking the 'flip' button, and see the entire thread on one page by clicking "see all."
 You can permanently change these options by clicking on 'customise' in the green bar at the top of every thread.

 You can search Gransnet forums in lots of different ways: